7 Things to Consider When Starting a Second Chance Program

 7 CONSIDERATIONS TO KEEP IN MIND

 1: You Need Leadership Support.
-Without the full support of key leaders throughout all areas within your organization, a second chance program will be transactional rather than transformational.
+Without the full support of key leaders throughout all areas within your organization, a fair chance program will be transactional rather than transformational.
 And while it might sound like hyperbole, your own version of our Fair Chance Program has the potential to truly transform your company’s culture and purpose.
 But, accomplishing that requires the collective engagement and support of key stakeholders throughout the business—from human resources to operations and executives at the top.
 Their support needs to be demonstrated from the very start.

 2: Your Goals Will Drive the Strategy.
 Before beginning your program, set clear objectives and goals for short- and long-term growth.
 How many people do you want to hire (and change their lives) through this program?
 What are some of the key performance indicators for success—do you want to grow production by X percent or achieve a specific retention rate?
 What benchmarks will you follow that will help you set the goals?
 This will help you define your approach and strategy for building your program.